Probate Attorney

 What Do I Need To Know About Probate?

-The petition for Probate is prepared by the attorney for the individual who will be appointed as the personal representative of the estate, namely, an "executor" or "administrator."
-This petition provides information to the court about the decedent, the size of the estate, types of estate assets and debts, the personal representative, and information regarding all potential legal heirs of the estate.
+The probate petition is prepared by the attorney for the person who will be appointed as the personal representative of the estate—either an "executor" or "administrator."
+This petition provides the court with essential details about the decedent, the estate’s value, the assets and liabilities, the personal representative, and the legal heirs.

-Once formally appointed by the court, the executor or administrator (usually a family member) is authorized to collect and inventory all the financial accounts, debts, real property, and personal property of the estate.
-They will eventually distribute the estate to those legally entitled.
+Once appointed by the court, the executor or administrator (typically a family member) is authorized to take control of the estate's assets, including financial accounts, debts, real property, and personal property.
+They are then responsible for distributing the estate to those entitled to inherit.

 Who Inherits Decedent’s Property When There Is No Will?